raspibolt/raspibolt/bitcoin-core.md

 The Bitcoin Core application will run in the background as a daemon and use the separate user “bitcoin” for security reasons.
 This user does not have admin rights and cannot change the system configuration.

-* Create the user "bitcoin"
+* With user "admin", create the Bitcoin data folder

   ```sh
   $ sudo adduser --gecos "" --disabled-password bitcoin